 Are you getting married?
-Pregnant or wanting to get pregnant?
+Pregnant, wanting to get pregnant, or adtopting a child?
 Are you planning to move away from your preferred doctor and want to make sure you have access to another health provider you like?
-To make the right decision for your 2019 health coverage, you’ll want to anticipate how these future changes will affect your healthcare needs.
+To make the right decision for your health coverage, you’ll want to anticipate how these future changes will affect your healthcare needs.

 Plan names can stay the same but the benefits included within them could change.
 So even if you keep the same plan as you had last year, it could end up costing you more or less depending on what changes your employer or the plan provider made.
 Possible changes to look for are: